modolabs/Kurogo-Mobile-Web/doc/Guide/configuration.rst

 affect file locations, debugging information and module behavior.

 All of the site's configuration is controlled using .ini files.
 You can either edit these files manually or use the :ref:`admin-module` to edit most of these values.
-It is the goal of the framework to have all options be able to be administered using the :ref:`admin-module`, however, at this time there are some options that have not been exposed.
-Please keep track of the framework's progress in this regard.

 =======================
 Structure of .ini Files